AtsuLeVrai/nyxo.js/README.md

 ## 🛠️ Development Workflow

-This monorepo is managed with **TurboRepo** for high-performance builds and efficient package management.
+This monorepo is managed with **Nx** for high-performance builds and efficient package management.

 ### Key Commands